 Five terms plus one preceptorship.

-Successful graduates receive a Bow Valley College/Yukon University diploma and will be prepared to write the Canadian Practical Nurse Registration Examination (CPNRE) and to apply for licensure.
+Successful graduates receive a Bow Valley College diploma and will be prepared to write the Canadian Practical Nurse Registration Examination (CPNRE) and to apply for licensure.

-- a minimum of 60% in English 12 and Biology 12 (or equivalent courses)
+- a minimum of 60% in English 12 and Biology 12 (or equivalent courses, AND

 - a pass in Math 11 (Foundations or Pre-calculus)

-For the 2019-2020 academic year, 6 seats will be reserved for qualified Yukon First Nation students.
+For each intake, 6 seats will be reserved for qualified Yukon First Nation students.
 Please contact a program advisor for any additional information.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.